hansenjl/MyBlog/README.md

 * Add a column to the Comments table so that a user can rate the post (1-5) when they make a comment

-* Add the rest of the functionality so that a user can provide a rating when they fill out the comment form and display that rating next to the post
+* Add the rest of the functionality so that a user can provide a rating when they fill out the comment form and display that rating next to the comment

 * BONUS: Average the ratings of each post and sort the posts by average rating on the posts index view